n-williamsons/bit-website/readme.md

-#MY PORTFOLIO
+# MY PORTFOLIO

-    * Description: This repository will store the projects that we will be developing on the BootCamp
+    * Description: This repository will store the projects that we will be developing during the BootCamp

     * Author: Nicolas Williamson Silva